lelylan/simple-oauth2/README.md

 ### Access Token

-On completion of any [supported grant type](#supported-grant-types) an access token will be obtained.
+On completion of any [supported grant type](#supported-grant-types), an access token will be obtained.
 A list of supported operations can be found below.

 #### Refresh an access token

-On long lived applications, it is often necessary to refresh access tokens.
-In such scenarios the access token is usually persisted in an external database by first serializing it.
+On long-lived applications, it is often necessary to refresh access tokens.
+In such scenarios, the access token is usually persisted in an external database by first serializing it.

 ```javascript